 Segment Information.
 Operating segments are components of an entity for which separate financial information is available and is regularly reviewed by the chief operating decision maker in order to allocate resources and assess performance.
-The Company's chief operating decision maker currently evaluates the Company's operations from a number of different operational perspectives.
+The Company's chief operating decision maker currently evaluates the Company's operations from a number of different operational perspectives; however, significant resource decisions, including capital expenditures, are made at an overall Company level.
 The Company derives all significant revenues from a single operating segment.
 Accordingly, the Company views the operating results for all of its Burger King restaurants as one reportable segment.

 Fair Value of Financial Instruments.
 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants on the measurement date.
 In determining fair value, the accounting standards establish a three level hierarchy for inputs used in measuring fair value as follows: Level 1 inputs are quoted prices in active markets for identical assets or liabilities; Level 2 inputs are observable for the asset or liability, either directly or indirectly, including quoted prices in active markets for similar assets or liabilities; and Level 3 inputs are unobservable and reflect our own assumptions.
 Financial instruments include cash, accounts receivable, accounts payable, and long-term debt.
 The carrying amounts of cash, accounts receivable and accounts payable approximate fair value because of the short-term nature of these financial instruments.
-The fair value of the Carrols Restaurant Group 11.25% Senior Secured Second Lien Notes due 2018 is based on a recent trading value, which is considered Level 2, and at March 30, 2014 was approximately \$172.1 million.
+The fair value of the Carrols Restaurant Group 11.25% Senior Secured Second Lien Notes due 2018 is based on a recent trading value, which is considered Level 2, and at June 29, 2014 was approximately \$169.1 million.

 Fair value measurements of non-financial assets and non-financial liabilities are primarily used in the impairment analysis of long-lived assets, goodwill and intangible assets.
 Long-lived assets and definite-lived intangible assets are measured at fair value on a nonrecurring basis using Level 3 inputs.
-As described in Note 3, the Company recorded long-lived asset impairment charges of \$0.2 million and \$0.6 million during the three months ended March 30, 2014 and March 31, 2013, respectively.
-Goodwill is reviewed annually for impairment on the last day of the fiscal year, or more frequently, if impairment indicators arise.
+As described in Note 3, the Company recorded long-lived asset impairment charges of \$0.4 million and \$0.6 million during the three and six months ended June 29, 2014, respectively, and \$0.6 million and